 My suggestion is to make a list to help organize your thoughts and questions.
 You may even want to categorize it by topic like cost, contract, facilities, management, and services.
 If you are computer savvy, a Word document or spreadsheet may be a useful way to stay organized and ensure you get all of your questions answered.

-Free downloadable resource with CCRC questions
+Free guide with CCRC questions

-To help you with collecting your thoughts on some of the most important answers you need in order to make an educated decision, we have created a free downloadable list, “Top 10 Questions Prospective Residents of a CCRC Should Ask.”
-In this new resource, you will find some of the key questions that you should get answered, as well as details on why each question is important.
+To help you with collecting your thoughts on some of the most important answers you need in order to make an educated decision, we have created “Top 10 Questions Prospective Residents of a CCRC Should Ask.”
+In this resource, you will find some of the key questions that you should get answered, as well as details on why each question is important.
 (Note: Since this top 10 list was created prior to the COVID-19 pandemic, you may also want to incorporate some questions regarding the CCRC’s safety protocols into your own list of questions.)

 What is the ratio of independent living residences to assisted living and healthcare residences?